SomGithub-Soton/uji_seminar2025/README.md

-# Creators in Audio-visual Media
-## Factors Transforming Structures to Renew Discourses
+# Creators in Audio-visual Media: Factors Transforming Structures to Renew Discourses
 ### Research Seminar for Database Management

 ---